durul/wwdc2018/README.md

 - New code snippets tool can accessible from Xcode Editor menu
 - Run the XCTest in the command line using the xcodebuild tool
 - Parallel testing by creating clones of the simulators
+- Add specific test target
+- Viewing results in the test log and test report
 - Upload App to App Store with the xcodebuild tool
 - Notarized App: Apple will stamp the app before uploading to App Store
 - New shortcut: Select target device or simulator by CTRL+SHIFT+0